jaggernaut007/career-intelligence-assistant/README.md

 - **Optimized Token Tracking and Usage Monitoring**: Implement improved token tracking and usage monitoring to reduce costs and improve efficiency.

-## 9 Remaining Questions from requirements doc
+## 9. Remaining Questions from requirements doc

 1. What would be required to productionize your solution, make it scalable and deploy it on a hyper-scaler such as AWS / GCP / Azure?
    - The containerised application can be deployed using Docker on a cloud platform like AWS using services such as ECS or EKS for scalability.
 We could use auto-scaling groups, load balancers, and use the already implemented Neo4j AuraDB for database management.
-We couldimplement monitoring and logging using tools like CloudWatch.
+We could implement monitoring and logging using tools like CloudWatch.
 For evaluations we could use Arize or Langsmith.
 2. Engineering standards you’ve followed (and maybe some that you skipped)
    - Followed standards: Modular code structure, containerization with Docker, use of version control (Git), comprehensive testing (unit, integration, contract, end to end, evaluations), and Spec driven documentation.
-   - Skipped standards: Encryptions,Authentications extensive logging and monitoring.
+   - Skipped standards: Encryptions, authentications, extensive logging and monitoring.
 3. How you used AI tools in your development process
    - Used Claude code for Research assistance, writing modules and testing.
    - Writing the comprehensive documentation (Not the README.md)
    - Generated Architecture diagram on README.md
 4. What you'd do differently with more time
    - With more time, I would implement a more complex multi-agent workflow in LlamaIndex, and further optimize prompts based on evaluation feedback.
-   - Better documenation on platform based tools.
+   - Better documentation on platform-based tools.
    - Optimise and refactor codebase for production readiness.
+   - More comprehensive session management from frontend.
+   - Persistent memory for sessions and agents.
+   - Memory for agents to improve context retention.